Building the Leadership Appraisal Model: Performance Reviews

 The Leadership Performance Appraisal Process

-- Goal setting should be done by the persons being rated (not the rater) as they need to feel a sense of ownership.
-Keep the goals focused on improving needed competencies.
+- Setting goals should be performed by the person being rated, not the rater (although the rater should offer advice), as he or she need to feel a sense of ownership.
+Keep the goals focused on improving competencies.
 Development goals, such as for advancing in the organization, should be performed in other settings, preferably with a career counselor.
-Performance Appraisals and career or developmental planning are two separate subjects. . . do not tie them together.
+Performance Appraisals and career planning are two separate subjects. . . do not tie them together.

 - There is a tendency to judge more favorably those we perceive as similar to ourselves (Just-Like-Me Effect).
 The more closely a person resembles our attitudes or background, the stronger our tendency to judge that individual favorably.
 Yet, diversity offers the most benefits.